 Contraception, or birth control, involves the deliberate prevention of pregnancy.
 Common contraceptive methods include, but are not limited to, male and female condoms, oral pills, intrauterine devices, contraceptive patches, and contraceptive implants.
-The use and availability of contraceptives differs greatly by country and region for economic, religious and cultural reasons.
-In 2016, contraceptive use averted around 2.2 million unplanned pregnancies in developing regions that would have ended in unsafe abortions and an additional 1.9 million that would have ended in unplanned births.
+The use and availability of contraceptives differs greatly by country and region for economic, religious, and cultural reasons.
+As of 2019, around 842 million women of reproductive age were using modern contraceptive methods.
+However, around 190 million women had an umet need for contraceptives, meaning they wanted to avoid pregnancy but did not use contraceptives.
+The most common form of contraception worldwide is female sterilization, followed by male condoms and intrauterine devices (IUD).

 This text provides general information.
 Statista assumes no